-- Harm to client covers risks posed by the Company as it carries out its services and responsibilities, which could negatively impact clients. - Harm to market covers the impact the Company could have on the markets in which it operates, and on those counterparties it trades with, due to sub-optimal or erroneous practices. - Harm to firm covers risks to the Company's solvency from its trading activity, market participation and exposure to financial risk (e.g. counterparty risk).
+- Harm to client the potential for unplanned detriment, disruption, loss or adverse customer service experienced by customers and clients as a result of inappropriate or erroneous asset management practice by LGIMI. - Harm to market the potential to adversely impact the markets in which LGIMI operates, and other firms and individuals in those markets through sub-optimal or erroneous market practices. - Harm to firm the potential for any unplanned disruption or financial loss to LGIMI, excluding errors resulting in harm to client.
+This covers risks to the Company's solvency from its trading activity, market participation and exposure to financial risk (e.g. counterparty risk).
 While the primary impact of crystallised risk is on the firm itself, its shareholders and its counterparties and creditors, a deterioration in the Company's financial standing could also lead to increased risks to its clients and/or the wider market.